fstnetwork/module-api/Workshop/engine/transferMasterToken.md

 - **permission**
-  - Only Master can use
+  - Only Master has permission to use this API.